1990 Mid Staffordshire by-election

 The 1990 Mid Staffordshire constituency of the United Kingdom Parliament held a by-election on 22 March 1990.
 The result was the election of Labour candidate Sylvia Heal to succeed the previous Conservative Member of Parliament John Heddle, who had precipitated the by-election by committing suicide.

 Background

 John Heddle was first elected to Parliament in the 1979 general election when he had gained the Lichfield and Tamworth constituency from Labour.
-After boundary changes, he represented Mid Staffordshire from 1983.
+Following boundary changes, he represented Mid Staffordshire from 1983.
 He was a popular extrovert at Westminster but in the late 1980s he found himself with severe financial problems due to the property price crash, and on 19 December 1989 he was found dead in his Jaguar car in an isolated spot near Chartham, Kent.
 At the previous general election in 1987 the result had been: